dPhish/Documentation/modules/do/emulation.md

         - **Search Functionality** Located at the top right corner, the search button allows you to find a campaign by its name quickly.

-        - **Filtering Options** •	A filter button is available next to the search button.
-This feature allows you to refine your campaign search based on the following criteria:
 ***

 - **Creating New Emulation** To create a new emulation campaign, click the **New Emulation** button.
 This will direct you to the emulation campaign creation interface

 ![Do-Phish create!](../../assets/do/emulations/create.png "Do-Phish create")